-Moving to a smaller property inevitably means making some choices about the possessions you want to take with you on the move.
+Moving to a smaller property, like a bungalow, inevitably means making some choices about the possessions you want to take with you on the move.
 It’s an ideal opportunity for a ‘spring-clean’ and declutter, perhaps reading our advice before you start to help you get organised.

 And once you’ve drawn up a list of things you no longer need, rather than simply chucking throwing them out or heading to the local refuse site with a carload, why not consider turning that clutter into some extra cash?
 Putting an advert on Preloved is FREE, quick and easy.

 If you’re downsizing to release some money, the associated fees of actually moving house can make it an expensive process, so keeping costs in check where you can is a must.
 We spoke to a young family who moved back to the UK from France, and they gave us some great advice about ways to save money if you’re planning to move abroad to retire, heading back to the UK or looking for different furniture for your new home with an eye on costs.

 Retirement brings with it the rare opportunity in busy lives to take stock and spend some time attacking the attic, sorting out the shed and clearing out cupboards.
 All those jobs we never get around to.
 And who knows what you might find that could make a few quid?
 Think about everything from antiques (perhaps reading our advice from TV antiques expert, Mark Hill), to collectible items, and sought-after vinyl records, to sporting memorabilia and vintage fashions, which are all in much demand and ripe for selling.
 Dig them out and flog them off for FREE!